rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 !!! note

-    Don't forget to create a LAG with LACP on the attached device as well.
+    You will need to add the VLT port channel interface to VLANs as needed for proper traffic flow.
+See "[VLAN Configuration](../S4048-ON/os9-vlan.md)" for more information.
+Also, don't forget to create a LAG with LACP on the attached device as well!

 !!!
 Warning "Potential to black-hole traffic"